 2.4 (NDSU Interpretation) Transportation between the employee's residence and airport, which consists of taxi fare or mileage plus airport parking, whichever is less.

 OUT-OF-STATE TRAVEL AUTHORIZATION - (NDSU Interpretation) Employees must have each out-of-state trip pre-approved by their immediate supervisor.
 In addition, employees in a department, college, or division must have each out-of-state trip pre-approved by their Dean or Director.
 Deans and Directors who report directly to a Vice President or Provost must have their out-of-state trips pre-approved by their Vice President or Provost.
 Vice Presidents, Provost, and others reporting directly to the President, must have each out-of-state trip pre-approved by the President.
-An interactive web form is available for purposes of obtaining out-of-state travel authorization.
+Prior approval is to be obtained by using the Travel Authorization – Out-of-State form.

 3.1 WORKERS COMPENSATION - (NDSU Interpretation) In cases where employees are working out-of-state for 30 consecutive days, or for any international trip, the employee must notify the University Police and Safety Office to arrange proper Workers Compensation coverage.